paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 // fences nodes now implement <, <=, >, >=, == and !=
 if (fence.Active) fence.MoveTo(fences);	// injects in sorted order
 ```

+#### List Disposal

+Linked lists are mostly used as statics to keep lists of reusable elements.
+Sometimes they have a limited life, so need to be cleared for disposal or recycling in a parent linked list.
+There are two levels of cleanliness.

+1. `Dispose()` will dispose of any active elements, placing them in the recycle bin for later use.
+Use when you want to keep the linked list, but remove any outstanding elements.
+It will be implicitly called if it is an Item in a parent LinkedList.
+2. `Discard()` removes items from the recycle bin as well so that the linked list can be safe for the garbage collector to pick up.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 #### Node Creation and Movement